-Your child's teacher/s is/are responsible and accountable for the progress and development of all the pupils in their class.
+Your child's teachers are responsible and accountable for the progress and development of all the pupils in their class.

 High-quality teaching is our first step in responding to your child's needs.
 We will make sure that your child has access to an ambitious, broad and balanced curriculum in every year they are at our school.